OpenSlides/openslides-backend/docs/actions/meeting.update.md

   if organization setting `require_duplicate_from` is false.
   Users with a OML of `can_manage_organization` can modify group G if the organization setting `require_duplicate_from` is true.
+- Admins of the meeting can modify group H if the organization has `enable_anonymous` set to true.